Skip to main content

 A second edition was produced in 1894, with subsequent editions issued regularly up to the present day.
 House numbers were regularly included from the 1930s.
 We also hold a less complete collection of OS maps at the smaller scale of 1:2,500 and the 1870, 1894 and 1914 Godfrey editions of these are available to purchase from our shop.

 Our OS maps are currently not available to search on our catalogue but reading room staff can help you identify which maps will help you with your research during your visit.
-You can also access a large number of OS maps online via the National Library of Scotland.
+You can also explore OS maps online via the National Library of Scotland.
+Use their 'side-by-side' function to help you.

 Thematic maps show the geographical occurrence of a phenomenon, such as land use, population density or ownership.
 Although our maps are not classified by subject, it is possible to find maps on a variety of themes on our online catalogue by selecting 'Map' from the drop-down menu in the Type field and entering some relevant search terms in the Any text field (e.g. 'school*', 'air raid*').
 Below are some of the thematic maps you can find in our collection organised by theme: